xli/piece-blog/README.md

       posts: [index, show]

-Basically, we just specify what anonymous user can do using controller name and action name.
+Basically, we just specify what anonymous user can do using controller and action names.

-To define author role, we'll define another role named 'writer' first:
+To define author role, we define another role named 'writer' first:

     writer:
       posts: '*'

 ('*' is wildcard char in Piece.
-It means matching everything.)
+It means matching all actions in the above case.)

 Then we can combine writer and anonymous role to get author role: